 Radio Times Film Unit (Ed.)
 (2009) Radio Times 100 Greatest Films: Thriller and Radio Times 100 Greatest Films: Comedies—Radio Times published two books: one on the greatest thrillers of all time and one on the greatest comedies of all time.

 Mike Ramone and Tim Connelly (Eds.)
 (2005) The AVN Guide to the 500 Greatest Adult Films of All Time—This book describes the best films that do not need costume designers.

 Andrew J. Rausch (2004) The Greatest War Films of All Time: A Quiz Book—The author selects and discusses his list of the 100 greatest war films.
 Each discussion includes a quiz about the film.

 Robert C. Ring (2011) Sci-Fi Movie Freak—Lists some of the most notable science-fiction films from the "Best of the Best" to "Lesser-Known Gems" and "The Failures."
-The films overall comprise a popular list.

 Graham Roberts and Heather Wallis (2002) Key Film Texts—The authors presented a mainstream leaning list of recommended films.

 Rosemary Rogers and Nell Rogers Michlin with Christine Ernst Bode (2004) Mother-Daughter Movies: 101 Films to See Together—The book presents 101 films designed to promote conversations between mothers and daughters.
 Films are rated on criteria such as the "Hunk Factor" and the extent to which the sex scenes will make mothers and daughters squirm when viewed in each other's company.